dsamojlenko/php-caddy/readme.md

 No hosts file, no configuration.
 Just run it and go.

-NOTE: This package is early in development.
-It's very limited in its capabilities and it may not work for your particular use-case.
+NOTE: This package is very limited in its capabilities and it may not work for your particular use-case.
 If you are on MacOS you should just use [Laravel Valet](https://laravel.com/docs/5.4/valet).
 If you want something more Valet-like for Windows, check out [Valet4Windows](https://github.com/vitr/valet4windows).